msantoroc/msantoroc/README.md

 # Hi there 👋

-My name is Marianna Santoro, I'm from Brazil and I'm a web and mobile developer :octocat:
+My name is Marianna Santoro, I'm from Brazil and I'm a web and software developer :octocat:

 I'm passionate about learning new technologies and everything else!